I’ve gotten a couple of reports from people having trouble installing the development version of the

 library(socviz).
 The downside to this solution is that you won’t be able to get updates to the package easily later on, and you’ll still run into rate limits with other packages.

-Option 3 The third option is a tiny bit more involved, but is the best one.
-Create a user account on GitHub, and then obtain a “Personal Access Token” (PAT) from them.
+Option 3 The third option is a tiny bit more involved, but is the best one if you are planning on using GitHub for anything else to do with R in future.
+You should create a user account on GitHub, and then obtain a “Personal Access Token” (PAT) from them.
 This is a magic token that substantially boosts your rate limit for transfers to and from GitHub and will make your problem go away for this and any other package installations you have.
 Once you’ve opened an account, there are detailed instructions here about how to obtain and activate your PAT token in R Studio: https://happygitwithr.com/github-pat.html

 You will only have to do this once, and the token will work for any and all package installations you do via GitHub.